-The material herein has been provided to you for informational purposes only by Institutional Capital Network, Inc. ("iCapital").
+The material herein has been provided to you for informational purposes only by Institutional Capital Network, Inc. ("iCapital Network") or one of its affiliates (iCapital Network together with its affiliates, "iCapital").
 This material is the property of iCapital and may not be shared without the written permission of iCapital.
-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of iCapital.
+No part of this material may be reproduced in any form, or referred to in any other publication without express written permission of iCapital.

-This material is provided for informational purposes only and is not intended as, and may not be relied on in any manner as legal, tax or investment advice, a recommendation, or as an offer to sell, a solicitation of an offer to purchase or a recommendation of any interest in any fund or security offered by iCapital.
+This material is provided for informational purposes only and is not intended as, and may not be relied on in any manner as, legal, tax or investment advice, a recommendation, or as an offer or solicitation to buy or sell any security, financial product or instrument, or otherwise to participate in any particular trading strategy.
+This material does not intend to address the financial objectives, situation, or specific needs of any individual investor.
 You should consult your personal accounting, tax and legal advisors to understand the implications of any investment specific to your personal financial situation.
-This material does not intend to address the financial objectives, situation or specific needs of any individual investor.
-Alternative investments are complex, speculative investment vehicles and are not suitable for all investors.